 2.5 Humanities and Social Science Electives

-Students must satisfactorily complete a minimum of six humanities and social science electives for a total of 18 units to satisfy the degree requirements for mechanical engineering.r All courses selected must be on the list of approved humanity/social science courses that has been prepared by the Office of the Associate Dean of the School of Engineering.
+Students must satisfactorily complete a minimum of six humanities and social science electives for a total of 18 units to satisfy the degree requirements for mechanical engineering.
+At least six credits of humanities and six credits for social science elements are required.
+All courses selected must be on the list of approved humanity/social science courses that has been prepared by the Office of the Associate Dean of the School of Engineering.
 External studies courses are not acceptable, nor are ENGCMP 0150 and ENGCMP 0200.

 In order to satisfy School of Engineering and ABET accreditation requirements for breadth and depth, all Engineering Science students must fulfill the following requirements when choosing their six elective courses: